MEDI-CAL PLANNING AND QUALIFICATION ASSISTANCE

 from the assets that the Medi-Cal beneficiary has an ownership interest in at the time of their passing, and

-have unrestricted use of the assets for the remainder of their life.
+will have unrestricted use of the assets for the remainder of their life.
+Our office will carefully review your

 COURT PROCEEDINGS AND ADMINISTRATIVE FAIR HEARINGS TO QUALIFY